mohammadVatandoost/beshno/README.md

 # Beshno 🎧

 **Beshno** is an AI-powered, personalized podcast generator for language learners.
-You pick a topic and your languages; Beshno researches the topic, rewrites it to your exact proficiency level (CEFR A1–C2), turns it into a two-person podcast, runs a quality gate over it, and produces natural audio you can play in the browser.
+You pick a topic, your languages, a runtime and a narrator tone; Beshno researches the topic, rewrites it to your exact proficiency level (CEFR A1–C2), turns it into a **two-phase** podcast, runs a self-correcting quality gate over it, produces natural audio with a transcript that highlights in sync with playback, and hands you an **interactive practice session** to test what you heard.

-Each podcast has two voices:
+Each episode is built around two voices and plays in two phases:

 - **The learner (Mia)** speaks the **target language** at your CEFR level.
 - **The teacher (Leo)** speaks your **native language**, explaining the grammar, vocabulary, idioms and culture in what Mia just said.
+- **Phase 1** plays the whole target-language piece; **Phase 2** replays it chunk-by-chunk with a breakdown after each chunk.

+At B2+ Beshno switches to **full immersion** (100% target language).
+It also remembers the vocabulary you've already been taught and avoids repeating it across episodes (spaced repetition), and exposes per-run **generation analytics** (tokens, latency and a cost estimate).

 > Beshno runs **end-to-end with zero API keys** using built-in mock providers, so
 > you can try the whole flow immediately.
 Add real keys to switch on Claude, Tavily